VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 ```
 nnUNetv2_plan_and_preprocess -d DATASET_ID --verify_dataset_integrity
 ```
 nnUNetv2_plan_and_preprocess will create a new subfolder in your nnUNet_preprocessed folder named after the dataset.
-Once the command is completed there will be a dataset_fingerprint.json file as well as a nnUNetPlans.json file for youto look at (in case you are interested!).
+Once the command is completed there will be a dataset_fingerprint.json file as well as a nnUNetPlans.json file for you to look at (in case you are interested!).
 There will also be subfolders containing the preprocessed data for your UNet configurations.

 The next step is to train the configured model on the preprocessed dataset:
 ```